quickwit-oss/quickwit/docs/reference/cli.md

 *Options*

-`--service` Selects a specific service to run. (searcher or indexer) \
+`--service` Selects a specific service to run. (indexer, searcher, janitor or metastore) \
 `--config` Quickwit config file. \
 `--data-dir` Where data is persisted.
-Override data-dir defined in config file, default is `./qwdata`. \
+Override data-dir defined in config file, default is `./qwdata`.

 ### Searcher service